Ara Metua – ancient Polynesian road

 Short history of ancient Rarotonga

-Although Rarotonga is known to Polynesians for thousands of years, first settlers here came from Marquesas and Society Islands around the 10th – 11th century AD.
+Although Rarotonga is known to Polynesians for thousands of years, the first settlers here came from Marquesas and Society Islands around the 10th – 11th century AD.

 In their time was built the road around the island – Te Ara Nui o To’i – The Great Road of Toi.
-This road was named after Toi, most likely local ruler at the time.
-The time of construction is not known for sure – according to legends this was in the 11th century AD, one thousand years ago.
+This road was named after Toi, the most likely local ruler at the time.
+The time of construction is not known for sure – according to legends, this was in the 11th century AD, one thousand years ago.

 According to local legends next settlers to Rarotonga arrived with two canoes around 1250 AD.
 One brought Takitumu people from Tahiti, led by Tangi’Nui.
 He was fleeing from his elder brother Tutapu.
 He and his team met the other canoe in the sea – those others were led by Karika from Samoa.
 They arrived in Rarotonga together and quickly conquered the island.